Walton & Hersham F.C.: 1994–2018

-2019-
+2019– Present

 In June 2019 - after a season ending in relegation to the Combined Counties League One - the club was taken over by a consortium of seven young people; Thomas Bradbury, Reme Edetanlen, Jack Newton, Sartej Tucker, Ben Madelin, Calogero Scannella and Stephan Karidis.
 They got off to a winning start in the league with a 3–0 victory over Eversley & California FC.

 Media coverage has been a prominent strategy for the new ownership, with national & international coverage documenting the club's direction as the unverified "youngest owners in world football".
 The new directors also featured in a 90min documentary that recorded their experiences, filmed during their first season in charge.

-On April 14, 2020, Manager George Busumbru stepped down, citing 'personal reasons'.
+On 14 April 2020, Manager George Busumbru stepped down, citing 'personal reasons'.
 Scott Harris, former player & former assistant coach at Walton Casuals, replaced George.

 In 2021 the club were promoted to the Premier Division South based on their results in the abandoned 2019–20 and 2020–21 seasons.
 After six years away from the Isthmian League, a 1–0 victory over Raynes Park Vale on 9 April 2022 secured at least a second placed spot and back-to-back promotions.
 The club returned to Step 4 for the first time since relegation in 15/16.

+In 2023, after finishing 2nd in the Isthmian South Central Division, the club secured a third successive promotion following a 3–1 win in the division play-off finals against Hanworth Villa, which returns the club to Step 3, a key goal for the owners.
+The season saw other records with striker Eddie Simon scoring an English record of four hat-tricks in successive games.

+In April 2024, following three promotions in three seasons, Harris was sacked with the club sitting five points off of the play-offs with three matches remaining, with a number of key players also departing the club in support of Harris.